 The support really pulled through for Disney, but it wasn’t the only one that got love.
 Grayson Rodriguez argued for Comic Book Movies in general because they “contain the most popular superhero genre while also more obscure films.
 They’ve been around for a long time and a lot come out yearly.”
 Meanwhile James Spence professed that while he wasn’t a fan of horror films, he thinks “it’s large enough and deep enough that it requires its own league.”

 I even started getting suggestions for divisions that I didn’t put in the poll but that people wanted to see.
 A couple of people suggested anime or just animated in general.
+There might even be room for a subcategory dedicated to fans of Hentai and websites such as https://www.cartoonporno.xxx/ for example.
 Andy Shick threw out the possibility of Alien/Predator, David Rhoden proposed a Bond division, and Alexander Robinson said “Godzilla.
 I will make that argument until the day I die”.
 Even a competitor chimed in: William Bibbiani suggested a Classics division, which was met with a fair amount of support.

 However, the second-most voted option, and the one that I saw commented the most about… was none.